bclarkx2/backupd/README.md

 `./backupd config_file`

 To test, you will need to edit the .config file.
 The provided `sample.config` is an example config file.
 Just replace the filepaths with paths that you want on your system.
+(Note: the target directories must already exist).

+Then, create files in the directories you set a target on.
+Each created file should show up as an event on the log.
+When the incident limit is reached, the backup command you specified in the config file will execute.

 Note: this following section has not been fully implemented If you want `backupd` to start automatically on system boot: